 The cycle distances and many dedicated bike paths make this ideal for anyone of reasonable fitness to complete on a regular hybrid bike or an e-bike.
 As you cycle, discover the best this region has to offer.

-Interested in planning a last-minute off-season holiday?
+Interested in planning a last-minute shoulder season holiday?
 Our team of travel experts is available to support you with your trip planning.
 Contact us today.

-La Gomera is a relaxed, unsophisticated island with a population of around 20,000 people living mostly in the capital, San Sebastian or the villages of the north.
+La Gomera, one of Spain's Canary Islands off the coast of Africa, is a relaxed and unsophisticated island with a population of around 20,000 people living mostly in the capital, San Sebastian or the villages of the north.
 Discover its volcanic origins and dramatic mountain scenery unlike anywhere in Europe on a walking holiday with year-round departures.

 Choose from two self guided circular tour options